Etan Boritzer: Biography

-Boritzer was first published in 1963 at the age of 13 when he wrote an essay in his English class at Wade Junior High School in the Bronx, New York on the assassination of John F. Kennedy.
-His essay was included in a special anthology by New York City public school children compiled and published by the New York City Department of Education.
+Boritzer was first published in 1963 at the age of 13, when he wrote an essay for his English class at Wade Junior High School in the Bronx, New York, about the assassination of John F. Kennedy.
+The essay was included in a special anthology compiled and published by the New York City Department of Education for New York City public school children.